kirenz/ds-python/_sources/docs/data.md

 ```

 (section:data:analyze)=
-## Aanalyze data
+## Analyze data

 The goal of this phase is to understand the training data.
-In particular, exploratory data analysis (EDA) is used to understand if there are any challenges associated with the data that can be discovered prior to modeling (like potentially unusual values within predictors or multicollinearity between predictors).
+In particular, exploratory data analysis (EDA) is used to understand important predictor characteristics.
+Good visualisations will show you things that you did not expect, or raise new questions about the data {cite:p}`Wickham2016`: A good visualisation might also hint that you’re asking the wrong question, or you need to collect different data.

-Furthermore, good visualisations will show you things that you did not expect, or raise new questions about the data {cite:p}`Wickham2016`: A good visualisation might also hint that you’re asking the wrong question, or you need to collect different data.
+Furthermore, we want to understand if there are any challenges associated with the data that can be discovered prior to modeling.

  ```{admonition} Exploratory data analysis
 :class: tip